Processed Foods

 • Health & Nutrition

-Key nutritional and health concerns such as obesity, ingredient safety, and nutritional value are shaping the Processed Foods industry’s competitive landscape.
-The health and nutrition characteristics of the industry’s products and ingredients are of growing concern to both consumers and regulators, thus creating the potential for these issues to affect a processed food entity’s reputation and its license to operate.
-New regulations, including imposed taxes on processed foods, may impact industry profitability and pose long-term risks in the form of reduced demand for the industry’s products.
-Entities that adapt to changing consumer preferences to promote more healthful and nutritious offerings may be better positioned to gain market share in a growing segment while avoiding the risks associated with potential regulation and shifts in demand.
+Nutritional and health concerns such as obesity, ingredient safety and nutritional value are important factors in how entities compete with one another.
+The health and nutritional characteristics of products and ingredients are of growing concern to both consumers and regulators, increasing the potential for these issues to affect an entity’s reputation and licence to operate.
+New regulations, including taxes on processed foods, may affect industry profitability and pose long-term risks in the form of reduced demand for the industry’s products.
+Entities that adapt to changing consumer preferences to promote healthier, more nutritious offerings may be able to address consumer demand in emerging market segments and avoid risks associated with potential regulation.

 Selling Practices & Product Labeling